Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 Prognosis

-• Long-Term Outlook: With appropriate treatment, most men with BPH can manage their symptoms effectively and maintain a good quality of life.
+• Long-Term Outlook: With appropriate treatment, most men with BPH can effectively manage their symptoms and maintain a good quality of life.
 Regular follow-up is essential to monitor the condition and adjust treatments as needed.

 Conclusion